-Feeding birds in winter can be enjoyable to watch, especially if your garden or outdoor space attracts some beautiful species.
-As the cold months set in, this is the time our feathered friends will rely more on our feeders for survival, as food becomes scarce during winter months.
+If your garden or outdoor space attracts beautiful species, you'll need to know how to feed birds in winter.
+Particularly, during the cold months, this is the time our feathered friends will rely more on our feeders for survival, as food becomes scarce.

 What types of birds visit your garden during winter?